andrup/CarND-Advanced-Lane-Lines/README.md

 Now that we have calculated the distortion coefficients, we can use them to undistort images by using the `cv2.undistort()` function.

+Applied to a real world image the effect can be best seen at the right margin looking at the white car.
 Here is an example:
-The effect of undistortion is best seen at the left and right borders.

-Applied to a real world image the effect can be best seen at the right margin looking at the white car.
  ![Calibration Street](output_images/writeup_calibration_street.jpg)

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I tried all methods introduced in the course.
-I started with gradients.
-It's important to convert the color space to gray.
+I tried all methods introduced in this course.
+I started with gradients and it's important to convert the color space from RGB to gray.

 I tested thresholds on the magnitude of the gradients, but the lanes couldn't be identified well:
 ![Sobee Magnitude](output_images/writeup_sobel_mag.jpg)